mdcourse/mdcourse.github.io/docs/source/projects/project1.rst

     from MonteCarlo import MonteCarlo

-Let us take advantage of the *constants* module to define a few units, and assign the right units to these variable using the UnitRegistry:
+Let us take advantage of the *constants* module to define a few units, and assign the right units to these variables using the UnitRegistry:

 .. code-block:: python